-At its core, an Internal Developer Platform is a standardized set of tools and processes that enable development teams to self-serve capabilities, including infrastructure provisioning.
-For Terraform and OpenTofu users, an IDP acts as an abstraction layer, simplifying how developers interact with IaC configurations while ensuring that organizational best practices and policies are enforced.
-It’s about enabling developers without sacrificing control.
+An Internal Developer Platform is a standardized set of tools and processes that enable development teams to self-serve capabilities, including infrastructure provisioning.
+For Terraform and OpenTofu users, an IDP acts as an abstraction layer.
+It simplifies how developers interact with IaC configurations and keeps organizational policies enforced at the same time, so developers move faster while operations keeps control.

 | Aspect | Traditional IaC (CLI/VCS Only) | IaC with an IDP |